 - 2 large eggs plus 1 large egg yolk, at room temperature

 - 1 1/2 cups mini semi-sweet chocolate chips

-- Preheat oven to 325 degrees.
+- Preheat the oven to 325 degrees.
 Line a large baking sheet with parchment paper.

-- Whisk the flour, baking powder, and salt together in a medium bowl; set aside.
+- In a medium bowl, whisk the flour, baking powder, and salt together.

-- In a small bowl, stir together vanilla and espresso powder until dissolved; set aside.
+- In a small bowl, stir together the vanilla and espresso powder until dissolved.